PureWeen/pureween.github.io/_posts/2018-02-01-debug-tips.md

     - Commit Method
         - [Forms Releases](https://github.com/xamarin/Xamarin.Forms/releases) lists the commits associated with each release
         - git checkout 588023e

+### Working on a fix you want to submit?
+- The [Control Gallery](https://github.com/xamarin/Xamarin.Forms/tree/master/Xamarin.Forms.ControlGallery.Android) projects that are part of the main solution are a great place to setup and test your scenarios from.
+    - The main page is loaded from the following [CreateDefaultMainPage](https://github.com/xamarin/Xamarin.Forms/blob/78385f9fc1fc56dc88bd98e73bf9c8f2f2d0a90a/Xamarin.Forms.Controls/App.cs#L107) method.
+    - If you submit a fix you'll most likely need to add an issue [here](https://github.com/xamarin/Xamarin.Forms/tree/78385f9fc1fc56dc88bd98e73bf9c8f2f2d0a90a/Xamarin.Forms.Controls.Issues/Xamarin.Forms.Controls.Issues.Shared) which gets loaded into the Control Gallery test runner.

 ### Source Link
 - Currently the Xamarin Debugger doesn't support SourceLink style debugging.
 The internal wheels are turning on this and once it is ready Forms will add SourceLink support